 Don’t let your brain fool you!
 You’d be just as happy living in the 190K house as you would be living in the 210K house, as long as both meet your basic requirements.
 You don’t need a luxury jet hot tub.
 It would be nice, yeah, but you could always install it in the cheaper house for less than 20K.
 Be realistic and don’t get swept up in the “I have to have it” mentality.
 That’s how they get you!

 I had some absolute requirements for my new home.
-I’m sure you do to, and that’s ok!
+I’m sure you do too, and that’s ok!
 We are going to live in these things for hopefully a very long time, so we should get something that we are happy with.
-But they key is to know exactly what you want before you start house hunting.
+But the key is to know exactly what you want before you start house hunting.
 Know what you absolutely have to have, and know what your “nice to have’s” are.

-My absolutes were two bathrooms, a yard, and a master bedroom big enough for a king bed (You’d be surprised at how many master bedrooms were the size of utility closets).
+My absolutes were two bathrooms, a yard, and a master bedroom big enough for a king bed (you’d be surprised at how many master bedrooms were the size of utility closets).
 My “nice to have’s” were an open kitchen, a 2-car garage, and covered patio.
 I ended up buying a home with a semi-open kitchen and no patio, but you had better believe it has two bathrooms!
 Knowing what you need verses what you want will help keep you out of the “I have to have this!” mentality that realtors hope to suck you into.
 Make a list and stick to it.

-Look for Easy Fixes
+7. Look for Easy Fixes

 It’s amazing how many people will pass on a home because the paint is ugly or the carpet is dirty.
 These are relatively cheap and easy things to fix, so why are you passing on a great house because of it?

 The house I bought in Savannah had the ugliest master bedroom you had ever seen in your life.
-The room was painted poop brown, and had a tan/brown mix half shag carpet.
+The room was painted poop brown and had a tan/brown mix half shag carpet.
 The lighting was so dim that you could barely see a thing!
-However, the size of the room was perfect, and the rest of house was pretty great too (except one random wall in the living room that was also poop brown for some reason).
+However, the size of the room was perfect, and the rest of the house was pretty great too (except one random wall in the living room that was also poop brown for some reason).

 These were super simple fixes!
 I paid about $800 total to create my perfect master bedroom, and I couldn’t be happier with the house.
 Don’t let minor, fixable, details deter you from buying your perfect home!
 Know what you can DIY, and know what would be huge problems.
 And, you could even use the fact that you need to fix some things as a negotiating tool!